Florian-Thake/TeaScript-Cpp-Library/README.md

 Newer compilers should work in general.<br>
 All compilers are compiling in **C++20** and for **x86_64**.<br>
 <br>
-**Warning free** on Viusal Studio for Level 4 and gcc/clang for -Wall
+**Warning free** on Visual Studio for Level 4 and gcc/clang for -Wall

 # Dependencies